techaravi/AutoComplete/README.md

 # AutoComplete

 Auto Complete Dropdown

-This repository will be updated shortly
+This repository will be updated in a while...